casasoftch/casawp/README.txt

 License: GPL2
 Stable tag: 2.0.0

-Import your properties directly from your real-estate managment software!
+Import your properties directly from your real-estate management software!

 == Description ==

-Synchronize your properties directly to CASAWP, and let them be automaticaly categorized.
+Synchronize your properties directly to CASAWP, and let them be automatically categorized.
 Adjust the plugin to any theme.
 CASAWP imports the most common standards with the help of CASAGATEWAY without a hitch.

 *** This plugin requires at least PHP 5.5.0

+*** For further technical infos concerning this plugin refer to the readme.md file included within the plugin files.

 == Installation ==
 1. Upload "casawp" to the "/wp-content/plugins/" directory.